08.27.21

 The United Nations and the Islamic Development Bank recently launched an initiative to assist finance efforts to recover better as the world continues to grapple with the COVID-19 pandemic.

-Islamic faith based giving is based on the core framework of social justice and an ethical framing of the market system.
-For Islamic Relief, the root causes of inequalities and socio-economic injustices lay in the unequal distribution of wealth.
-Data indicates the ever widening gap in wealth distribution within and among nations influences access to resources.
-A research study done by the Agence France- Presse[1] indicates the unfair distribution of vaccine doses.
-With 16 percent of the global population, people in high-income nations have gotten 47 percent of all vaccine doses.
-That is in contrast to people in lower-income nations, who have gotten just 0.2 percent of all vaccine doses, despite making up 9 percent of the world’s population.
+Islamic faith-based giving is based on the core framework of social justice and an ethical framing of the market system.
+For Islamic Relief, the root causes of inequalities and socio-economic injustices lie in the unequal distribution of wealth.
+Data indicates that the ever-widening gap in wealth distribution within and among nations influences access to resources.
+A research study done by the Agence France-Presse [1] indicates the unfair distribution of vaccine doses.
+With 16 per cent of the global population, people in high-income nations have received 47 per cent of all vaccine doses.
+That is in contrast to people in lower-income nations, who have gotten just 0.2 per cent of all vaccine doses, despite making up 9 per cent of the world’s population.

 Islamic Financing for Moral Economy

 At the local, national and global level, promoting social justice translates to addressing inequities of wealth by creating sustainable futures, by investing in livelihood programs and building environmentally conscious communities.
-One of the tool offered to promote social justice is voluntary charity or Sadaqah (that is different from the obligatory nature of Zakat) that can be financial or deed related.
+One of the tools offered to promote social justice is voluntary charity or Sadaqah (that is different from the obligatory nature of Zakat) which can be financial or deed-related.
 A critical element of this is charity for protecting human dignity, by encouraging “giving” discreetly.

-At Islamic Relief we believe, while the achievement of SDGs require the mobilisation of unprecedented resources, including monetary resources.
-The discussions on financing should not be limited to alternative sources of finance, but should also embrace an alternative means of doing finance.
+At Islamic Relief, we believe that the achievement of SDGs requires the mobilisation of unprecedented resources, including monetary resources.
+The discussions on financing should not be limited to alternative sources of finance, but should also embrace alternative means of financing.
 Islamic financial mechanisms provide important lessons to achieve both.

 Giving Trends on the Rise